develprr/metamatic-framework/README.md

 ```

-Now when you want a sign up any component anywhere inside your app as a listener for changes in UserInfo state, use connect if your listener is an instance of a class:
+Now when you want to sign up any component anywhere inside your app as a listener for changes in UserInfo state, use connect if your listener is an instance of a class:

 ```js
 import { connect } from 'metamatic';